 - Free language services to individuals whose primary language is not English, through qualified interpreters and information written in other languages.

 MVA providers can and will refer patients to specialists as required by diagnosis.
-All referrals will be within the guidelines of your insurance and any other third party payer.
-Clinical services are provided by Board certified or Board eligible, residency-trained physicians and certified mid-level providers (nurse practitioners and physician assistants).
+All referrals will be within the guidelines of your insurance and any other third-party payer.
+Clinical services are provided by Board Certified or Board eligible, residency-trained physicians and certified mid-level providers (nurse practitioners and physician assistants).
 MVA is recognized in the community as a place to receive quality “Total Health Care in One Convenient Location.”

 MVA recognizes that providing health care requires recognizing and respecting patient needs, as well as patients accepting their responsibilities.
 The following is an overview of what MVA offers and what MVA expects from its patients.

-All MVA employees are trained to consider each patient’s right to confidentiality, privacy, security, respect of ethical and personal values, reasonable access to care, resolution of complaints, designation of a substitute decision maker, information about fee schedules and payment policies, information in order to make care decisions, and a means to resolve conflicts about care decisions.
+All MVA employees are trained to consider each patient’s right to confidentiality, privacy, security, respect of ethical and personal values, reasonable access to care, resolution of complaints, designation of a substitute decision-maker, information about fee schedules and payment policies, information in order to make care decisions, and a means to resolve conflicts about care decisions.

 You have the right to make your own health care decisions.
 You can expect your doctor or other health care provider to tell you about the nature of any proposed procedure or treatment, its probable benefits or effects, and any predictable discomfort, complications or risks.
 You have the right to know alternative treatments as well as their risks and benefits.
 You have the right to ask questions and to decide whether you want treatment or not.
 Your right to accept medical or surgical treatment also includes the right to refuse it.
 If you do not understand anything concerning your treatment or care, you have the responsibility to ask questions.
-Your responsibility as a MVA patient is to make your concerns known to your doctor or any other MVA health care provider with whom you are comfortable.
-In the event you wish to make a life sustaining health care decisions in advance, please make this known.
+Your responsibility as an MVA patient is to make your concerns known to your doctor or any other MVA health care provider with whom you are comfortable.
+In the event you wish to make life-sustaining health care decisions in advance, please make this known.
 Your provider will direct you to a staff member who will provide you with information to assist you with creating “Advance Directives for Health Care Decision Making.”
 An advance directive may be helpful if you ever become incapable of making health care decisions for yourself.